≡ Menu

 4. Catego Flea and Tick Control for Cat

-The Catego Flea and Tick Control for Cats is one of the best options available to buy.
+The Catego Flea and Tick Control for Cats is one of the best options.
 The product is specifically designed for cats, and the fast-acting formula kills the parasites within six hours of administration.

 The long-lasting medicine kills flea eggs, larvae, fleas, ticks, and chewing lice and protects your cat for 30 days.
-The medicine comes with an applicator which makes it easy and convenient to apply.
+The treatment comes with an applicator, making applying easy and convenient.

-• Can be used with kittens above eight weeks of age
+• It can be used with kittens above eight weeks of age

 • The fast-acting formula kills the fleas within six hours and provides instant relief from the pain

-• Comes with a patented applicator and very is easy to apply and use
+• It comes with a patented applicator and is very easy to apply and use

 • The non-greasy and quick-drying formula ensures that the medicine isn’t wasted